joaoflauzino/Neural_Network_Implementation/README.md

 # Instructions

 - Download the csv file
-- Replace the directory with the location of your csv file (reviews of products)
+- Replace the directory in the variable "path" with the location of your csv file (reviews of products)

 # Language